rinne/node-tr-apisrv/README.md

 Values extracted from the path take precedence over query string parameters, which in turn override values parsed from the request body.
 The server prints a warning whenever a later source overrides an earlier value.
+Individual sources are always available as `r.pathParams`, `r.urlParams`, and `r.bodyParams` respectively when handling a request.

 Examples
 ========